Heather/heather.github.io/src/posts/2016-01-16-Haskell disorder.md

 > yes, it's a hack, but it usually works really well.

 But actually not everyone can even understand that it's a hack.

+Actually stack and sandboxed workflow could be useful for development But that workflow could be dangerous because people stop thinking about other cases So Haskell projects is becoming sandbox-only

+For example when one project, for example Idris, start using changed (bumped) library which is shipped with `GHC` it feels absolutely fine on sandbox But when user will install idris (and that library to system) all other libraries will become broken because their dependencies is changed by that That's why some core packages has `-compat` compatibility layers Sure developers tell me that they don't care and everything works fine in sandboxes and downgrading this library is `distro-patch`

 Sandbox all the things!
 =======================